Elhan Kastrati: Trapani

 On 29 January 2020, he signed with Serie B club Trapani.

+Eintracht Braunschweig

+On 8 August 2025, Kastrati signed a two-season contract with Eintracht Braunschweig in German 2.
+Bundesliga.

 International career

 Albania U17

 Kastrati received his first Albania under-17 call-up by manager Džemal Mustedanagić for a friendly tournament developed in August 2012 in Romania.

 Albania U19

-On 3 November 2015, Kastrati received a call-up by Albania under-19 squad coach Arjan Bellaj to participate in 2016 UEFA European Under-19 Championship qualifiers from 12–17 November 2015.
+On 3 November 2015, Kastrati received a call-up by Albania under-19 squad coach Arjan Bellaj to participate in 2016 UEFA European Under-19 Championship qualifiers from 12 to 17 November 2015.

 He made his debut in the opening match against Austria which finished in a 2–1 loss, and also played in the final match against Wales which ended in victory.
 He was an unused substitute against Georgia as coach Bellaj placed Gentian Selmani instead.

 Albania U21

 Kastrati was called up at under-21 side by coach Redi Jupi for the double friendly matches against Czech Republic on 20 & 23 May 2016.

 Later in 2017, Kastrati received another call-up this time by the new coach Alban Bushi in two occasions in January for a gathering in Durrës, and for a double friendly match against Moldova in March.

 In June 2017, Kastrati was called up for the friendly against France on 5 June 2017 and the opening 2019 UEFA European Under-21 Championship qualifying match against Estonia one week later.